- Software development

 You and your project team would make decisions regarding the ERP system that suits your business requirements.

 You can either opt for an on-premises ERP system or a cloud-based ERP solution for your enterprise.

 An on-premises ERP software implementation requires installation, configuration, and maintenance of ERP software and hardware on your site.
 With cloud-based ERPs, you rely on external vendors to install and configure your ERP solutions, etc. 62.7% of organizations opt for a cloud-based ERP.

 Different ERP systems fulfill different requirements.
 Although all the prominent ERP system examples offer an extensive suite of ERP solutions like warehouse management, supply chain management, human resource management, etc., there is no one-size-fits-all solution.

 There is a range of ERP solutions available in the market today.
 Oracle Cloud ERP, Microsoft Dynamics365, NetSuite, etc., are a few examples.

-You will need a component team of software developers to perform successful ERP software development and customization.
+You need a component team of software developers and testers to perform successful ERP software development and customization.
 The developers should have the following skills for successful custom ERP development: